cam-inc/viron/packages/app/README.md

 <RootWrapper>
 ```

-- RootWrapper: This stays at the most outside of the application wrapping Root element which is gatsby's default root element.
+- RootWrapper: This stays at the outermost layer of the application wrapping Root element which is gatsby's default root element.
 - Root: This is Gatsby's default root element.
 - PageWrapper: This stays at the outside of the page page elements.
-It get rendered as navigations happen.
+It will get rendered as navigations happen.
 - Page Element(s): This is equivalent to each element in the `pages` directory.
 This will be mounted and unmounted as navigations happen.
 - Layout(s): This is equivalent to each element in the `layouts` directory.
 This stays inside a page element, so this will be mounted and unmouted as well like page elements.
 - ModalWrapper: A parent component of every modal component.